 There are many ways to skin this cat.
 This guide is meant to be simply a summary of how I do it, along with a few tips that helped me.
 I hope you found it beneficial in some way and even to take a couple things from it.
 Whether cards are a hobby or a business for you, craft it and enjoy it.
 If it is one box or multiple cases, a couple hours or weeks with no sleep and lots of fast food, if it is alone or with others, even if it is a hockey product where you get to learn how to spell some fun names, the hobby is meant to be fun!

-Good luck on your breaks and enjoy!
+Good luck with your breaks and enjoy!

 Shop with Brentandbecca: